sanazkeshvari/Papers/SDLR/Result/SDLR/Readme.md

-Data are reported in Noisy and Non-Noisy settings.
+Data are reported in Noisy and Not_Noisy settings.

 Two different noise settings are reported:
 <ul>